-Axial contrast enhanced fatsuppressed T1W sequence obtained in a 37-year-old lady who presents with a right sided neck lump.
+Axial, contrast enhanced, fatsuppressed T' sequence obta in a 37-year-old lady who press suppressed T1W sequence obtained in a 37-year-old lady who presents with a right sided neck lump.
 There is a multiloculated mass in the right lower neck (arrows) extending anterior the thyroid gland, demonstrating solid and cystic components and reaching the skin.
 This was biopsy proven tuberculous lymphadenitis.